Palkovsky/me/content/posts/2025/escaping-the-os-provided-stack.md

 139
 ```

-But the question remains - how can we overcome this limitation in an environment where the stack size cannot be easily increased?
+But the question remains - how to overcome this limitation in an environment where the stack size cannot be easily increased?

-# Act 2: Proof of Concept in C
+# Act 2: Proof of Concept

+The bypass will be performed from our program.
 The goal is to:
  1. Preserve the current `rsp` in a static variable.
- 2. Swap the `rsp` pointer to a user-controlled buffer (backed by global memory in this example, though it could be heap-backed).
+ 2. Swap the `rsp` to a user-controlled buffer (backed by global memory in this example, though it could also be heap-backed).
- 3. Call a callback on the newly created "stack".
+ 3. Call a callback on the new "stack".
  4. Restore the original stack pointer after the callback returns.

 ```c